List decoding of repeated codes: Introduction

 List decoding was introduced by Elias \cite{eli} and Wozencraft \cite{woz}.
 A list decoder can produce several candidate codewords near the received vector, thus relaxing the requirements of unique decoding and enabling the possibility of decoding beyond half of the minimum distance.
 The efficient list decoding problem was unsolved for many years until Sudan \cite{Sudan} provided an algorithm for low rate Reed-Solomon codes.
 Later Guruswami and Sudan \cite{Guruswami-Sudan} gave a general answer for Reed-Solomon codes that has 2 steps: the interpolation step and the root finding step.

-A soft-decoding algorithm works under the assumption that the output of the channel is probabilistic information for the reliability of each input data.
-The probabilistic information is translated into a multiplicity matrix, which is considered to be the input of the soft-decision decoding algorithm.
-Koetter and Vardy considered a soft-decision list decoding algorithm for RS codes based on the interpolation techniques of Guruswami-Sudan \cite{koetter}.
-This algorithm has 3 steps, first the multiplicity assignment step where a set of points with multiplicities is defined using reliability information provided by the channel.
+A soft-decoding algorithm works under the assumption that the output of the channel is probabilistic information for the reliability of input data in contrast to a hard-decision list-decoding algorithm which assumes that a word of the ambient space is received.
+Koetter and Vardy created a soft-decision list decoding algorithm for RS codes based on the interpolation techniques of Guruswami-Sudan \cite{koetter}.
+This algorithm has 3 steps.
+First, probabilistic information from the channel is translated into an assignment of multiplicities to points in the plane---the points representing received location-value pairs.
 The other two steps are the interpolation and root finding steps.

 In this paper we consider the repeated code of a linear code $C \subset \mathbb{F}^n_q$, that is $C^\ell = \{ (c, \ldots , c) : c \in C \}\subset \mathbb{F}_q^{\ell n}$, for some $\ell \ge 2$.
-We present a (hard-decision) list decoding algorithm for repeated codes, based on a soft-decision list decoding algorithm for the constituent code.
+We present a (hard-decision) list decoding algorithm for repeated codes, based on a soft-decision list decoding algorithm for the constituent code, $C$.
 In our algorithm, the multiplicity step is based on the algebraic structure of the code, rather than the information from the channel.
 Namely, it is an interpolation problem for a single block taking into account the information provided by the whole codeword.
 As far as the authors know, this is a novel idea in interpolation decoding.
-We consider two multiplicity assignment methods, each of them gives rise to a different decoding algorithm.
+We consider two multiplicity assignment methods in detail, each of them gives rise to a different decoding algorithm.
 The first choice maximizes the score and, therefore, the error correction capability.
 The second one minimizes the sum of the multiplicities, thus it minimizes the computational time complexity.